Overview

 - The most stereotypical way is hacking into systems -bank accounts or investment funds- to redirect money into an offshore account where the money can be laundered and then used.

-- Phishing scams are one of the most effective ways in tricking people into sending money or giving login details.
-It uses basic psycholgical thought of fear mongering to get people to trust.
+- Phishing scams uses basic psycholgical principles to fear monger, to create panic or to create scarcity.
 It often occurs in steps.
-Scammers impersonate legitimate organizations and trick vitims by appealing to their psycholgy.
-Often times, they begin by building an emotional connection by talking about common interests, building trust, then they strike by creating a sense of urgency and fear to victims, encouraging them to act quickly.
-When the victim believes that the person on the other side is an authority figure, they listen more and follow their instructions, even if it doesn't seem reasonable.
+Scammers impersonate legitimate organizations and trick vitims to follow their demands.
+They begin by building an emotional/trusting connection by talking about common interests; then they strike by creating a sense of urgency/fear, encouraging them to act quickly without thought However, the victim believes that the person on the other side is an authority figure with control; thus, they listen more and follow their instructions, even if it doesn't seem reasonable.
+Furthermore, other scams trigger the fear of missing out, making victims act faster without skepticism.

 Case file 3 – Thrill, arousal & individual motives